ykwei7/Track-O/docs/DeveloperGuide.md

 **UC07: Search for tutees by their name**

 **MSS**
 1. User requests to list tutees.
+(UC04)
 2. System shows a list of tutees.
 3. User requests to search for tutees by their name.
-4. System shows a list of tutees found.
+4. System shows a list of tutees matching this name.

    Use case ends.

-**Extensions**
-* 3a.
-The given query is empty.
-    * 3a1.
-System shows an error message.

-      Use case resumes at step 2.

 <br>

-**UC08: Sort tutees by their level, subject or date of lesson**
+**UC08: Filter tutees by their level or subject**

 **MSS**
 1. User requests to list tutees.
+(UC04)
 2. System shows a list of tutees.
-3. User requests to sort tutees by their level, subject or date of lesson.
+3. User requests to filter tutees by their level or subject.
-4. System shows a sorted list of tutees.
+4. System shows a filtered list of tutees.

    Use case ends.